maninalift/pomonator/README.md

 ## This is based on...

-This project was created with `create-svelte` following Joy of Code's....
+This project was created with `create-svelte` following Joy of Code's tutorial https://joyofcode.xyz/sveltekit-authentication-using-cookies

-The authentication scheme has been extended to....
+The authentication scheme has been extended to match cookies against the id of `authentication` records in the database instead of matching cookies against the id of `user` records.
+This is more secure because the authentication records expire and are less likely to be leaked than the user id.

 ## Pomonator